 1. Maintain Aspect Ratio: As the name suggests, this feature is known for adding black bars on either above or below, or left or right of the image.
 This allows the image to be able to maintain its own aspect ratio, and achieve a cinematic look.

 Sure, it might sound absurd, but the good thing is that the actual aspect ratio of the image will be retained, and it will certainly not look out of place.

 2. Full Panel Size: This is another one of the common types of GPU scaling that you can find in the majority of GPUs in the market.

 It basically scales the image to a point where it perfectly fits the panel size.

-While it does sound really nice, the biggest drawback here is that the image gets stretched to a point where it does not look good at all.
+While it does sound nice, the biggest drawback here is that the image gets stretched to a point where it does not look good at all.